masakimu/insert_copyright_into_Java_src_using_git_log/README.md

 NOT COMPLETED: I will complete this soon.

-Simple python scripts that I insert copyright into Java source codes comitted in [Mass++ ver4](https://github.com/masspp/mspp4) repository.
+Simple python scripts to insert copyright into Java source codes.
+I used them to update license headers of comitted source codes in [Mass++ ver4](https://github.com/masspp/mspp4) repository.

 1. Before use the scripts, default license headers should be inserted into source codes by [License Maven Plugin](http://code.mycila.com/license-maven-plugin/).